Sexual Reproduction In Plants: Features and its Process

 The seed coat is the outer protective layer that prevents the embryo and endosperm from mechanical damage and desiccation.

-Types Of Seeds (Monocot And Dicot)
+Types of Seeds (Monocot and Dicot)

-Adaptations For Sexual Reproduction
+Adaptations for Sexual Reproduction in Plants

-Attractants (Color, Scent)
+Attractants (Colour, Scent)

 The colouring of the petals and fragrances in flowers are attractants to the pollinators.
 The chances of pollination are maximised.